-6. Click Download Call Center Definition.
+7. Click Download Call Center Definition.

 The communication is based on HTTPS by default.
-Verify that port 443 is open in both directions and make sure that the hostname of the SSL certificate matches the Kerio Operator hostname (read more in the Configuring SSL certificates article).
+Therefore you should verify that port 443 is open in both directions and also make sure that the hostname of the SSL certificate matches the Kerio Operator hostname (read more in the Configuring SSL certificates article).